Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - An umbrella term.
 Includes publishers, aggregators and others who directly provide access to content, as well as organizations that provide specialist reporting services on behalf of one or more organizations.
      - Science Direct, Clarivate, JSTOR, ScholarlyIQ

-   * - Report validation tool
+   * - Report validator
-     - See COUNTER Report Validation Tool.
+     - See COUNTER Validator.
      -

    * - Reporting period\ |br|\ |lb|